MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_humid.md

 # is_humid

-Tests whether the Subject is in an area with humidity.
+Tests whether the subject is in an area with humidity.

 ## Parameters